Free range hens: home on the range - The Field

-In addition to producing golden yolks and happy hens, an enhanced range can benefit bees, wild birds and the environment, as Tim Field explains
+It is vital that our hens are free range.
+Not only does this ensure golden yolks and happy hens, but it also helps wild birds, bees and the environment, says Tim Field

-Not only do they ensure of rich, golden yolks for breakfast, but free range hens can also benefit bees, wild birds and the environment, as Tim Field explains.
+Free range hens ensure rich, golden yolks for breakfast – and they also help wild birds, bees and the environment, says Tim Field.

 For more on farming, learn about the importance of the muck heap in the battle against soil depletion in muck heaps: the best of muck.